dcunited001/dcunited001.github.io/_posts/2016-09-25-hello-watson-might-you-spare-a-moment-to-hear-the-good-news.md

 Atheism is a conviction in belief that overwhelming evidence disproves God.
 If science didn't give you that evidence, atheists likely would believe something else.
-Why? because they would need God, just like they NEED science. every person has a NEED to understand the world.
+Why?
+Because they would need God, just like they NEED science.
+Every person has a NEED to understand the world.

-To me, science does give plenty of evidence for God, but let's assume that atheists and communists win.
+To me, science does give plenty of evidence for God, but lets assume that atheists and communists win.
 We eradicate religion or at least suppress it like Chairman Mao did in the Cultural Revolution.